 - Company Committees – there are five major committees: Education & Technical, Finance, Freedom & Livery, Membership, and Social, each chaired by a Court Member – see our Company Reports

 - Clerk, Clerk’s Assistant, Financial Assistant, and Beadle

 The Plumbers Charity – Our vision is to promote better plumbers, better plumbing, better health, and better lives, and we do this by supporting plumbing education, training and development, and the promotion of the ‘craft of plumbing’.

 Plumbing Museum and Workshop Trust #PMWT – Based at Amberley Museum, the Trust maintains the Ancient Craft of Leadwork by exhibiting and looking after plumbing tools and artifacts, some of which date back to Roman times, and by providing a working Traditional Craft Leadwork Workshop for educational and demonstration purposes, staffed by our experienced volunteers.

 We have a Royal Honorary Liveryman

 Her Majesty The Queen (formerly HRH The Duchess of Cornwall) was admitted to our Livery on 26th January 2017.

 The Livery Year

-In addition to a wide variety of visits and social activities which are arranged throughout the year for members of the Company and their guests, there are certain Company formal functions and City events which are normally held in the following months:
+In addition to the wide variety of visits and social activities, which are arranged throughout the year for members of the Company and their guests, there are certain Company formal functions and City events which are normally held in the following months: